Eligibility and Disability Types

 If you are a safety member applying because you became permanently incapacitated due to one of the conditions listed below, your disability may be presumed to be service-connected.
 Presumptions are rebuttable and therefore will not necessarily entitle you to a service-connected disability, but they will make it easier to prove service-connection in some cases.
 You may declare one or more of the following presumptions on your disability retirement application.

-• Lower back impairments (requires five years of ACERA or reciprocal safety service)
+- Requires five years of ACERA or reciprocal safety service

 IMPORTANT:

 The Application and use of legal presumptions involve complex legal and technical issues and detailed analysis that are beyond the scope of this website or the Handbook.
-ACERA recommends that you seek the advice of an attorney.
+You may want to seek the advice of an attorney.
 You must act promptly to avoid waiving valuable rights, if this applies to you.

 Taxability